emilyst/vim-xray/README.markdown

 ----

-At this time, it's not possible to configure the color of the ["`listchars`"] shown in a visual selection due to the hack used to make them hide against the background outside of that selection.
+At this time, it's not possible to configure the color of the [`listchars`] shown in a visual selection due to the hack used to make them hide against the background outside of that selection.